serverlessworkflow/specification/specification/README.md

 At the core of the Serverless Workflow specification is its [JSON Schema](schema/workflow.json).
 This schema defines the workflow model.
-It can also be used for generation of many different artifacts such as APIs, and SPIs.
+It can also be used for generation of many different artifacts such as APIs and SPIs.
 We plan to provide these in the near future, and hope to expand them to many different languages.
-This speficiation also strives to soon provide a TCK with a set of tests which implementations can use to test conformance to the specification.
+This specification also strives to provide a TCK with a set of tests soon, whose implementations can be used to test conformance to the specification.

 The specification relies on runtime implementations to adopt the markup and provide execution semantics.
-With all this in place the overall goal of the Serverless Workflow Specification is to provide a JSON/YAML based markup which can be used to model serverless orchestration workflows that are executable on many different runtimes and thus on many different cloud/container platforms.
+With all this in place, the overall goal of the Serverless Workflow Specification is to provide a JSON/YAML based markup which can be used to model serverless orchestration workflows that are executable with many different runtimes and thus on many different cloud/container platforms.

 <p align="center">
 <img src="media/spec/spec-goals.png" height="400px" alt="Serverless Workflow Specification Goals"/>